-- 2. Candidates had to be reminded to bring materials necessary for the test. - 3.
+- Examinees and parents had to be notified regarding the test date and time. - 2.
+Candidates had to be reminded to bring materials necessary for the test. - 3.
 All students with special needs (e.g. glasses and hearing aids) had to be considered before the start of the test. - 4.
-All adequate invigilation had to be planned. - 5.
-Examination administrators had to read appropriate test administration procedures such as timing, examination regulations and test modifications. - 6.
+All adequate invigilation had to be planned. - Examination administrators had to read appropriate test administration procedures such as timing, examination regulations and test modifications. - 6.
 The rooms where the test would be conducted had to have adequate ventilation and lighting and have been properly arranged. - 7.
 Seats had to be arranged in such a way that candidates cannot look at each other's work.